chrisaga/xochitl-fs/README.md

 * Transfer the `.file` object from the `XochitlFile` object to the `XochitlFile.node` so it can be acceded from the documents module (`node.read()`) and we can get rid of the "@lazy property" (then the `lazy` module dependency)
 * Figure-out the fd management without temporary file
 * Forge better fgetattr() result
+* Make`NewNodes` into regular `Nodes` after they have been saved so we can read them.

 ### To Do

-* Check if something is to be done with `NewNodes` to make them regular `Nodes` after they have been saved.
 * Figure-out iolock
 * Read notebook file in a single data structure which can be latter used to create a duplicate in the xochitl filesystem (i.e. implement a true copy/paste or cp command)
 * Create and write new notebook files from a previously read data structure